AdithyaSiva5/adithyasiva5/README.md

 ## My Mission

 This repository hosts compact, working prototypes to spark creativity.
 Explore my projects, contribute to their growth, or donate to fuel more innovation.
-Your support on [Razorpay](https://razorpay.me/@adithyasivanps) helps me create more open-source solutions.
-Every single rupee will be used for the growth of my projects.

 ## Tech Stack